EvgenyWas/intro-to-nodejs/README.md

 # Planets project

-A small project to learn how to parse files in Node.js on CSV file example as a part of ZTM NodeJS course
+A small project to learn how to parse files in NodeJS on CSV file example as a part of ZTM NodeJS course